22 top wine restaurants in New York City

 Address: 99 East 52nd Street, New York

-The Grill is a restaurant in Manhattan, New York City.
 The Four Seasons restaurant in the Seagram Building was New York like nothing else.
 It was politicians, celebrities, cocaine-fueled power lunches, glitz and glamour.
 When it closed and the guys from Major Food Group took it over to open not one, but three restaurants in the space, the New York dining scene was on their toes, ready to pounce.
 Fortunately, the end result is stunning.
-Full of the same spectacle you'll find at the group's downtown red-sauce Italian masterpiece Carbone, you'll feel lost in time (at least until the check drops)....
+Full of the same spectacle you'll find at the group's downtown red-sauce Italian masterpiece Carbone, you'll feel lost in time (at least until the check drops).
+Of the three restaurants, The Grill is the most access...

 Phone: (212) 288-0033